RakhithJK/dbeaver-dbeaver-wiki/How-to-add-additional-artifacts-to-the-driver.md

 ## How to use

-For add mode, a **DBeaver** supports two modes **Dependency Declaration** and **Declare Artifacts Manually** editing mode supports only second **Declare Artifacts Manually**.
+For add mode, **DBeaver** supports two modes **Dependency Declaration** and **Declare Artifacts Manually**.
+The editing mode only supports the second **Declare Artifacts Manually**.

 ### Dependency Declaration

 Mode parses the inputted text and creates artifacts out of the results of parsing.
-It Supports multiple input formats written below.
+It supports the multiple input formats written below.

 ![Dependency Declaration](images/edit-maven-artifacts-dependency-declaration.png)